dart-lang/site-www/src/tools/diagnostic-messages.md

 #### Description

-The analyzer produces this diagnostic when the type of the expression in a throw expression is not assignable to `Object`.
-It’s not valid to throw `null`, so it isn't valid to use an expression that might evaluate to `null`.
+The analyzer produces this diagnostic when the type of the expression in a throw expression isn't assignable to `Object`.
+It isn't valid to throw `null`, so it isn't valid to use an expression that might evaluate to `null`.